Phoenix Islands Protected Area: Island restoration and biosecurity program

 Five of the eight islands in PIPA are currently designated as Important Bird Areas by Birdlife International.
 Today there are 19 species of seabirds living on the islands.
 Many other seabirds migrate through PIPA, including shearwaters and mottled petrels from Australia and New Zealand.
 Prominent species include the endemic, endangered Phoenix petrel.

 Some of the negative impacts of the introduction of non-native, invasive plants and animals include the elimination of native seabirds and plants, particularly through the destruction of the eggs and young, and introduced plants taking over other plant life, modifying the natural island ecosystem.
 Plants and animals that have been introduced over time include Pacific and Asian rats, rabbits, cats, ants, pigs, dogs and lantana.

 Until PIPA was declared, the last comprehensive fauna surveys of the Phoenix Islands occurred in the 1960s.
 In 2006 a new survey was conducted to determine the extent of non-native pest species invasions on each island and the feasibility of a restoration program.
 From this work it was determined that pests - especially the feral rabbits on Rawaki Island and Asian rats on McKean Island - should be removed from the Phoenix Islands.

 Sometime around the year 2002, Asian rats colonized McKean, apparently when a fishing trawler was wrecked on the island.
-The 2006 survey found that rat predation had virtually destroyed the once abundant populations of storm-petrels, blue noddles and other petrels and shearwaters.
+The 2006 survey found that rat predation had virtually destroyed the once abundant populations of storm-petrels, blue noddies and other petrels and shearwaters.
 Rabbits on Rawaki were competing for and generally damaging necessary resources for the birds, as well as trampling nests.

 As a first step towards biodiversity recovery on the islands of the PIPA, in mid 2008 rats and rabbits were targeted on McKean and Rawaki.
 In November–December 2009 a check of these islands by a science team indicated that the eradication programs were successful.
 The responses from the plant life and bird life were spectacular with the team finding that seabirds were nesting successfully on McKean for the first time in nearly 10 years.
 Meanwhile, on Rawaki the vegetation recovery has enabled birds like blue noddies to find suitable nest sites throughout the island.
 Even frigatebirds were nesting on the now recovering plants.
 These restoration efforts will enable populations of Phoenix petrel, white-throated storm petrel, and other important seabird populations to recover in the PIPA.
-A second eradication expedition was successfully executed in July 2011, with two additional islands of the PIPA, Enderbury and Birnie, targeted for pest removal.
+A second eradication expedition was successfully executed in July 2011, with two additional islands of the PIPA, Ender bury and Birnie, targeted for pest removal.
 Both islands had populations of the non-native Pacific rat.